DotNetRussell/OneClickTrading/README.md

 # OneClickTrading
 Scripts for different exchanges that allow you to place a trade in one click

+NOTE:
+These scripts are very fast and have no saftey.
+Think of it like a loaded gun.
+If you lose millions, it's not my fault.
+That said, I use this constantly on GDAX.
+It's the shit.

 Setup:
 1. Open target site trading dashboard